Weighing In: LGBTQ Characters in Fantasy

 Little Tree, by F.T.
 McKinstry

 “As a long story, this is an ideal length for deepening our understanding of the psychic forces at play in the world of Ealiron.
-The story focuses on the complex interplay of four characters and explores their powers, their secrets and their loves, their battles of wills, their manipulations and treacheries, their sense of tragedy and loss. – Michael D. Smith, author of the Jack Commer series
+The story focuses on the complex interplay of four characters and explores their powers, their secrets and their loves, their battles of wills, their manipulations and treacheries, their sense of tragedy and loss.”

 Little Tree, by F.T.
 McKinstry